Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data: Introduction

 Conformal prediction \citep{vovk2005algorithmic} (CP) works under the assumption that calibration and test data are exchangeable.
 Exchangeability is a weaker requirement than the more common i.i.d.~assumption but still implies that samples are identically distributed, which is hard to verify and ensure in practical applications.
 Therefore, it is important to develop conformal methods capable of adapting to potential distribution shifts or, at least, quantifying the gap in coverage caused by such shifts.
 In this paper, we study the effect of distribution shifts in conformal prediction through the lens of optimal transport, which proved instrumental in not only quantifying coverage gaps, but also alleviating them via a reweighting of the calibration data.

 We start by introducing the notion of \emph{total coverage gap}: the expected coverage gap over all possible target coverage rates in $[0, 1]$.
-Intuitively, the total coverage gap captures the overall effect of a distribution shift in the CP procedure when no specific coverage rate is of special interest. \begin{enumerate}[noitemsep,topsep=0pt,partopsep=0pt,parsep=5pt] \item We derive two new upper bounds to the total coverage gap, formulated in terms of optimal transport distances between the distributions of calibration and test nonconformity scores. \item We show that one of our upper bounds, which requires only unlabeled samples from the test distribution, can be used to learn weights $\vw = \{w_i\}_{i=1}^n$ for the calibration data.
+This metric captures the aggregate effect of distribution shift on conformal prediction and motivates the subsequent contributions, which build on this concept to provide theoretical bounds and practical strategies for mitigating the gap. \begin{enumerate}[noitemsep,topsep=0pt,partopsep=0pt,parsep=5pt] \item We derive two new upper bounds to the total coverage gap, formulated in terms of optimal transport distances between the distributions of calibration and test nonconformity scores. \item We show that one of our upper bounds, which requires only unlabeled samples from the test distribution, can be used to learn weights $\vw = \{w_i\}_{i=1}^n$ for the calibration data.
 These weights can then be used in CP to reduce the gap in coverage during test time. \item We evaluate our methods on a (toy) regression task and on the ImageNet-C and iWildCam datasets.
 For the classification tasks we also consider the more challenging setting which includes covariate and label shift. \end{enumerate} The paper is structured as follows.
 Section~\ref{sec:background} provides the necessary background for our main theoretical results.
 Section~\ref{sec:theoretical_results} presents our two new upper bounds on the total coverage gap, and Section~\ref{sec:learning} demonstrates their application to reduce the coverage gap.
 Finally, we review related work in Section~\ref{sec:related_work}, report experimental results in Section~\ref{sec:experiments}, and conclude in Section~\ref{sec:conclusion}.